arian-shamaei/EEP535-Digital_System_Design_with_FPGA/README.md

 ## Tooling

 - Quartus Prime Lite (Cyclone V device support)
-- ModelSim/Questa (Intel FPGA Edition)
+- ModelSim (Intel FPGA Edition)
+- SignalTap (built into Quartus)

 ## Getting Started

 1. Open a sublab folder in Quartus; review its README for details.
 2. Simulate in ModelSim; then compile and program DE1-SoC for hardware demos.
-3. SignalTap; used to probe and analyze hardware pins

 ## License

-Unless otherwise noted in a subfolder, content is provided under the MIT License.
+The material is based on exercises in UW's EEP 535 -- Digital System Design Using FPGA.